IORoot/HouseQuests_wiki/docs/Features/local_area.md

 # 🏘 Local Area

+<iframe width="100%" class="h-96" src="https://www.youtube.com/embed/65L3Ly9Qzog" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 `Right Drawer > Local Area`

-The local area tab, on the right drawer allows you to request data from third-party sources (Like the Police, mapping services, etc...) and plot the data around the selected marker.
+The local area tab, on the right drawer, allows you to request data from third-party sources (Like the Police, mapping services, etc...) and plot the data around the selected marker.
 To restrict the number of markers, the results are within a 1km (1000m) range.

 Note that the more markers and points you add to the map, the more your computer has to handle.
 So it's best to switch them off once used.